crholm/raz.sh/data/blog/2025-05-02_a_critical_look_at_mcp.md

 I would like for this to turn out to be a skill issue on my part, and hope that I'm missing something.

-During the past month, MCP (Model Context Protocol), which would enable LLMs to become agents and interact with the world, has really been blowing up.
-The idea is straightforward: let's standardize an API for LLM/Agents to interact with the world and how to inform the LLM/Agent about it.
+During the past month,[MCP (Model Context Protocol)](https://modelcontextprotocol.io/specification/2025-03-26), which would enable
+LLMs to become agents and interact with the world, has really been blowing up.
+The idea is straightforward: let's standardize an
+API for LLM/Agents to interact with the world and how to inform the LLM/Agent about it.

 Things are moving really fast, and IBM recently released their own "orthogonal standard" to MCP called [Agent Communication Protocol (ACP)](https://agentcommunicationprotocol.dev), followed closely by Google